-Dominated by premium offerings, this chart is populated by some of the best family cars on the road: cars that can cope with the school run as well as tackling mildly rugged terrain, as well as tip trips, regular towing and long-distance motorway miles.
+Dominated by premium offerings, this chart is populated by some of the best family cars on the road: cars that can cope with the school run as well as tackling wintery conditions and mildly rugged terrain, as well as tip trips, regular towing and long-distance motorway miles.

-It's a hotly contested segment with style, safety and space at the top of the agenda, and often, room for seven occupants is required.
-That importance is underestimated by manufacturers at their peril, given the segment has obliterated the MPV market.
-Despite a lack of variety in the styling and approach taken by many, it's a fairly diverse segment, which has attracted many brands into the fold of SUV-making.
+It's a hotly contested and strategically important segment where style, safety and space rank at the top of the customer's agenda and, often, room for seven occupants is required.
+That importance is underestimated by manufacturers at their peril, given that the segment is slowly obliterating the MPV market.
+And, despite a lack of variety in the styling and approach taken by many, it's a fairly diverse segment which has attracted many brands into the fold of SUV-making.

-It's hard to pick faults with such a consummate all-rounder, although the anodyne handling is what will prevents the car from really appealing to keener drivers.
-The shortcoming should be nowhere near serious enough to prevent the Q5 from achieving the sales success of its predecessor, though, which became the best-seller in its segment in nearly every country in which it was offered.
+It's hard to pick faults with such a classy and consummate all-rounder as the Audi Q5, although slightly anodyne handling is what will prevents the car from really appealing to keener drivers.
+The shortcoming should be nowhere near serious enough to prevent the Q5 from emulating the sales success of its predecessor, though, which became the best-seller in its segment in nearly every country in which it was offered.

-Although a pricey option, with a long options list, it's quiet, practical, desirable and ergonomic on the inside.
+Although a pricey option with a long options list, the Q5 is quiet, practical and desirable, with outstanding driving refinement and material finish.
 Being top of a class like this is no easy feat, especially with newer rivals in tow - but the Q5 stands clear of its opposition.